stewart-matzek/stewart-matzek.github.io/content/portfolio/project3.md

 This new API called for two new parts of Digital River's docs ecosystem:

-1. A new docs solution which allowed for multiple "sites" to separate the older full-stack solution from the new API
+1. A new docs solution that allowed for multiple "sites" to separate the older full-stack solution from the new API
-1. An entirely new developer experience, with focused language towards engineers and implementation stakeholders
+1. An entirely new documentation experience with focused language towards developers

 ## Project timeline